GoodnessJames/simple_shell/README.md

 HOW TO INVOKE THE CUSTOM SHELL
 The shell is invoked with the following steps:
-1. Compile: Compile all the source codes written for the shell program by ruuning this command: gcc -Wall -Werror -pedantic -std=gnu89 *.c -o hsh
+1. Compile: Compile all the source codes written for the shell program by ruuning this command: gcc -Wall -Werror -pedantic -std=gnu89
-2. Execute:
+2. Execute: Execute the shell program by typing